cavidparker/Natural-Language-Processing/README.md

 # Natural-Language-Processing :

+NLP is a field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language.

 - CSV = Comma Separated Values.
 - TSV = Tab Separated Values.
 - (" ") Must be a problem of TSV file